Sign in

 Selecting a New Water Heater

-Fuel Types, Availability and Costs for Water Heating
+Fuel Types, Availability, and Costs for Water Heating

-• Electricity
+Electricity

-Available in many areas of the United States to fuel conventional storage and demand (tankless or instantaneous) water heaters, as well as combination water and space heating systems, which include tankless coil and indirect water heaters.
+Accessible in many areas of the United States, natural gas fuels conventional storage and demand (tankless or instantaneous) water heaters, and is used in combination heating systems.

-• Propane
+Propane

 Comparing Fuel Costs and Water Heater Types